Trench warfare: Infantry weapons and machine guns

 A specialised group of fighters called trench sweepers (Nettoyeurs de Tranchées or Zigouilleurs) evolved to fight within the trenches.
 They cleared surviving enemy personnel from recently overrun trenches and made clandestine raids into enemy trenches to gather intelligence.
 Volunteers for this dangerous work were often exempted from participation in frontal assaults over open ground and from routine work like filling sandbags, draining trenches, and repairing barbed wire in no-man's land.
 When allowed to choose their own weapons, many selected grenades, knives and pistols.
 FN M1900 pistols were highly regarded for this work, but never available in adequate quantities.
 Colt Model 1903 Pocket Hammerless, Savage Model 1907, Star Bonifacio Echeverria and Ruby pistols were widely used.

 Various mechanical devices were invented for throwing hand grenades into enemy trenches.
 The Germans used the Wurfmaschine, a spring-powered device for throwing a hand grenade about 200 m.
 The French responded with the Sauterelle and the British with the Leach Trench Catapult and West Spring Gun which had varying degrees of success and accuracy.
 By 1916, catapult weapons were largely replaced by rifle grenades and mortars.

 The Germans employed Flammenwerfer (flamethrowers) during the war for the first time against the French on 25 June 1915, then against the British 30 July in Hooge.
 The technology was in its infancy, and use was not very common until the end of 1917 when portability and reliability were improved.
 It was used in more than 300 documented battles.
 By 1918, it became a weapon of choice for Stoßtruppen (stormtroopers) with a team of six Pioniere (combat engineers) per squad.

-Used by American soldiers in the Western front, the pump action shotguns was a formidable weapon in short range combat, enough so that Germany lodged a formal protest against their use on 14 September 1918, stating "every prisoner found to have in his possession such guns or ammunition belonging thereto forfeits his life", though this threat was apparently never carried out.
+Used by American soldiers in the Western front, the pump action shotgun was a formidable weapon in short range combat, enough so that Germany lodged a formal protest against their use on 14 September 1918, stating "every prisoner found to have in his possession such guns or ammunition belonging thereto forfeits his life", though this threat was apparently never carried out.
 The U.S. military began to issue models specially modified for combat, called "trench guns", with shorter barrels, higher capacity magazines, no choke, and often heat shields around the barrel, as well as lugs for the M1917 bayonet.
 Anzac and some British soldiers were also known to use sawed-off shotguns in trench raids, because of their portability, effectiveness at close range, and ease of use in the confines of a trench.
 This practice was not officially sanctioned, and the shotguns used were invariably modified sporting guns.